R4bbitt/Linux-System-Hardening/README.md

 # Create a Backup

 Now that we know a bit more about our operating system it's always best practice to make a backup before making any big changes.
-I started with running ls -la in /, /home, and because there are are only a few users I briefly inspected each user's folder to get a quick overview of what’s in each folder.
+I started with running ls -la in /, /home, and because there are only a few users I briefly inspected each user's folder to get a quick overview of what’s in each folder.
 By running the following command I created a tarball, or backup, excluding a list of unnecessary folders.

 - sudo tar -cvpzf /baker_street_backup.tar.gz --exclude=/baker_street_backup.tar.gz --exclude=/proc --exclude=/tmp --exclude=/mnt --exclude=/sys --exclude=/dev --exclude=/run
 - use ls to double check the backup was created